 About the Agency

-The Texas Medical Board is a regulatory agency.
+The Texas Medical Board is a state regulatory agency.
 We serve and protect the public's welfare by ensuring our licensed healthcare professionals are competent and provide quality patient health care, and by educating consumers regarding their rights in seeking quality health care.
-Agency objectives are to timely investigate complaints and licensure applications, to raise public awareness, and to inform our regulated professionals and students of their responsibility to the public.
-Accurate information is to be communicated in a timely manner about our agency, its functions and its actions.
+Agency objectives include timely investigation of complaints and issuance of licenses, raising public awareness, and informing regulated professionals and students of state requirements.

-The Enforcement Division receives and evaluates complaints on physicians, physician assistants, and acupuncturists.
+The Enforcement Division receives and evaluates complaints on licensees.
 Complaints may be made in writing or by Email.
-Forms are available through our toll-free Disciplinary Action Hotline.
 Complaints are first evaluated to determine if jurisdiction exists.
 If so, an investigation may be initiated.
 Written acknowledgement of complaint receipt and evaluation is provided within 45 days.
 If an investigation is initiated, all parties are apprised of the status every 90 days, unless notification would jeopardize the investigation.

 Complaint investigations are completed on average within six months.
 Our goal is to complete all investigations within one year.
 Investigations may be closed for lack of sufficient legal evidence of a violation of state regulation.
-If possible violations are identified through investigation, the complaint may proceed to an Informal Settlement Conference.
+If potential violations are identified through investigation, the complaint may proceed to an Informal Settlement Conference.
 A licensee is provided the opportunity to show compliance with law, or the Board may recommend an agreed resolution to the legal violations.
-If agreement is not reached, the complaint proceeds to the State Office of Administrative Hearings as a contested case.
-The Administrative Law Judge returns a Proposal for Decision and the Board makes a final decision.
+If agreement is not reached, the complaint proceeds to the State Office of Administrative Hearings as a contested case for mediation or trial.

-The Licensure Division licenses physicians, physician assistants and acupuncturists, registers physicians in training and non-certified radiologic technicians and certifies non-profit health organizations.
+The Licensure Division licenses physicians, physician assistants, acupuncturists, medical radiological technologists, non-certified radiologic technicians, respiratory care practitioners, medical physicists, perfusionists, and several other license/permit types.
 Eligibility requirements include passage of national exams, graduation from appropriate educational institutions, postgraduate training if required, and good professional character.

 The Texas Medical Board is committed to quality customer service.
 In pursuit of that commitment, we will: